Do the Names on Your Registration and Insurance Have to Match?

 ProgressiveLiberty MutualAllstate

-When would you insure a car not registered in your name?
+When you might insure a car not registered in your name

 In certain situations, someone might insure a car not registered in their name.
 Here’s a look at some of the more common scenarios when you may want to do so: